 I smelled the fumes of bacon and eggs in the air, but I wasn't concerned about it at the moment while I climbed up the staircase and headed to my room at the end of the second-floor hallway.
 I grabbed whatever clothes I needed—a red shirt and jeans—and headed to the bathroom where I showered and got dressed.

 I looked into the mirror while I combed my black hair.
 Despite all my jogging and weight-lifting, I still had the same lanky body as I always do, which made me feel a little self-conscious.

-I walked down the stairs with an hour to spare and sauntered down the stairs.
+I walked down the stairs with an hour to spare.
 Entering the kitchen, my presence was greeted by wide eyes.

 "So, Genji, how was your run?" asked my aunt Rebecca.
 She sat at the table, smirking at me while she texted on her phone.
 Like any cubicle worker, aunt Rebecca was all dressed in her black and gray pantsuit.

 I grabbed the extra plate of breakfast on the counter and sat at the end of the table.
 I looked back at my aunt and grinned.
 "It was okay, but only made it to about 30 feet to the next street over.
 I usually run for about three streets, but I had less time than I did over the summer."

 "Typical Genji.
 Always bragging about his feats, even when he has nothing to show for it," my cousin Rose mused.

 Being about a year older than me, Rose was almost like an older sister.
-She had long blonde hair that stretch down to her shoulders, a pair of green eyes, and peach skin with pink lips.
-She wears a yellow and orange-striped top with a spaghetti strap, a pair of daisy dukes, and a pair of socks with a red line around the ankle. she even smelled like strawberries, which was probably from her shampoo.
+She had long blonde hair that stretched down to her shoulders, a pair of green eyes, and peach skin with pink lips.
+She wears a yellow and orange-striped top with a spaghetti strap, a pair of daisy dukes, and a pair of socks with a red line around the ankle.
+She even smelled like strawberries, which was probably from her shampoo.

 Sitting on the other side from her mother, she smirked at me while balancing her head on the table with her elbow.